Carreau/one-extra-fact/_chapters_en/index.md

 It can be used either as the core of a one-semester for graduate or undergraduate course, or for self-study by people who are thinking about becoming data scientists and want a solid base to build on.

+*This course's primary tools are Google Sheets, Unix, Python, and the Jupyter Notebook.
+Parallel material using Excel, Windows, R, and RStudio will be designed separately.*

 ### Prerequisites